Returning carers' fund

 A Returning Carer's Fund has been established as part of the Vice-Chancellor's Diversity Fund for the advancement of diversity among academic and research staff at Oxford.

 The Returning Carers' Fund is a small grants scheme intended to support the return to research of men and women who have taken a break for caring responsibilities; and to increase the visibility of the University's support for carers, with a view to changing perceptions of balancing a research or academic career with caring responsibilities.

 Applications are invited from women and men for funding to support the development of their research career following a break to care for a child or close relative.
-Details about the scheme, the application process and deadline dates can be found here.
+Details about the scheme, the application process and deadline dates.

 Support could include, but is not limited to:

 - Teaching buy-out to enable you to concentrate on research

 - Short-term secondments to enable you to 'get up to speed' with recent research developments

 - Conference attendance to enable you to re-establish your profile